 The principle reason Airstreams are expensive is the Aluminium body they are so famous for.
 The shell of an airstream is made from a high quality “aircraft grade” aluminum alloy riveted over a steel frame.
 This is insulated and then an inner shell of aluminum is riveted on from the inside.
-Not only is the material more expensive than what other brands use, it takes a lot more labor to assemble it.
+Not only is the material more expensive than what other brands use, but it also takes a lot more labor to assemble.
 Every rivet is put in by hand to ensure a perfect seal and to avoid damage to the frame.
 This build process also means they can’t drop appliances in from above but must carry them inside the trailer to install them by hand.
 Again, this means more labor and higher construction costs.

 So much of what makes an Airstream a great trailer has to do with its body design.
-The all metal construction means it is incredibly durable.
+The all-metal construction means it is incredibly durable.
 It is a very similar design to WWII era aircraft which were near legendary for their toughness.
 Airstreams don’t rot like other trailers.
 The only plywood used in their body construction is the sub-floor which is needed to provide an anchor point for the appliances and flooring.
 It is completely contained within the double frame so it cannot easily rot like the plywood walls and floors of many other trailer brands.

-Most trailers have a limited expected life span.
+Most trailers have a limited expected lifespan.
 It is very rare to see 30 and 40-year-old trailers for any other brand, but you can find numerous Airstreams of that age on the road.
 If kept up, they look as pretty as the day they were made.
 It is one of the few trailers that become family heirlooms, outliving their original owners.
 As a result, Airstream trailers hold their value better and longer than any other brand.

 Why don’t other brands use aluminum bodies?
 Primarily because it is very expensive and most brands compete on features and price rather than longevity.